Baba Gurdit Singh

-Baba Gurdit Singh (1877 – 1954) was an Indian Sikh entrepreneur and nationalist best known for organising the 1914 Komagata Maru voyage, a landmark episode in the history of anti-colonial resistance and struggles against racial discrimination.
+Baba Gurdit Singh (1877 – 1954) was an Indian Sikh entrepreneur and nationalist.
+He is known for organising the 1914 Komagata Maru voyage, a landmark event in the struggle against racial discrimination.

 Born in Sarhali, Punjab, he chartered the Japanese steamship Komagata Maru to transport 376 Indian passengers to Canada, directly challenging the country’s exclusionary immigration laws.
 The incident drew international attention to the injustices of colonial policies and inspired nationalist movements in India.
 After years in exile, Singh surrendered to British authorities in 1922 and was imprisoned, later becoming a respected figure in the Sikh community.
 He spent his final years in Amritsar, where he died in 1954.

 Early years

 His grandfather, Sardar Rattan Singh was a high-ranking military officer in the Sikh Khalsa Army and had fought against the British during the First and Second Anglo-Sikh Wars.
 He declined the British offer of a jagir after the annexation of the Punjab.
 Later on, his father Sardar Hukam Singh went to Malaya where he settled down as a contractor.